Dutch Baby Pancake

 - Did you use a blender to make the batter?
 The blender is not just an easy way to make the batter – it’s also the best way to get a lot of air into the batter, which will help the pancake puff up while it bakes.

-- Make sure your oven is heated to 425 degrees F. It should be completely heated before you bake the pancake.
+- Make sure your oven is heated to 425 degrees Fahrenheit.
+It should be completely heated before you bake the pancake.

 - Did you make the pancake batter ahead of time?
 Because the air in the batter is key to getting the right amount of puffiness, you don’t want it sitting around after you make it.
 As soon as you blend it, you should pour it into the hot skillet.

 We love to have a special weekend breakfast or brunch!
 It’s such a nice way to spend time as a family on Saturday morning – especially when there’s something delicious to eat!
-Here are some of our family-favorite breakfast recipes you might like to try, too:
+Many of our family-favorite breakfast recipes are great additions to your breakfast table.
+Fresh Fruit Salad is a no-brainer to add to everyone’s plate, too.

 - My French Toast Sticks are easy to make and always a hit with the kiddos!
 Dip them in syrup for a fun breakfast treat.